joaorb64/StreamHelperAssets/README.md

 # StreamHelperAssets
-Character assets for use with TournamentStreamHelper
+Character assets for use with [TournamentStreamHelper](https://github.com/joaorb64/TournamentStreamHelper).
+You can download all assets directly from within the program.

+You may also use them in other projects, just be sure to check out the credits on each pack's README.
+In Releases you'll find direct downloads to 7z files containing the packs.

 # Contributing